d-led/picojson_serializer/README.md

 implementing custom value converters
 ------------------------------------

-The serialization can be easily customized for types that are default-convertible.
+The serialization can be easily customized for types that are not default-convertible.
 Example class:

 ````cpp
 struct Example {